Session Expired

 Business Impact

-If you capture biometric data in Kentucky, you must inform individuals and obtain their consent or face civil penalties.
+If you capture biometric data for commercial purposes in Kentucky, you must obtain consent from individuals or face penalties.

 State